-Cape Hatteras National Seashore stretches between Bodie, Hatteras, and Ocracoke Islands.
+Cape Hatteras National Seashore stretches between Bodie, Hatteras, and Ocracoke Islands along NC Highway 12.
 It’s a beautiful shoreline drive with places to stop and explore along the 70-mile drive.
-You’ll find great places to eat, lighthouses to photograph, gorgeous beaches to stroll and if you’re a Nicholas Sparks fan, you may seek out the home that was used when filming the Nights in Rodanthe movie.
-Hint: It’s in Rodanthe.

 Cape Hatteras National Seashore

-I enjoyed the Kill Devil Hills and Nags Head areas of the Outer Banks but the real draw for me was the more unspoiled landscape found along the Cape Hatteras National Seashore, which is NC Highway 12.
+I enjoyed the Kill Devil Hills and Nags Head areas of the Outer Banks but the real draw for me was the more unspoiled landscape of Cape Hatteras North Carolina.
 There was just something about driving down a road flanked by sand dunes and ocean views that seemed almost magical.

 Our beach rental was located on Hatteras Island so we took our time exploring the attractions, beaches, and souvenir shops on the way.
-Here are some of the highlights from our trip.
+Here are 8 fun things to do in Cape Hatteras on your next Outer Banks vacation.

 Bodie Island Lighthouse